Moving & Setting Up a Business in the USA from the UK

 Visa requirements when moving your business to the USA

 To set up and also run a business in the USA, you will first need permission to work in the United States within this capacity.
-There are various different options here, including the L-1 visa for intracompany transferees, the E-1 visa for treaty traders, and either the E-2 and EB-5 visas for treaty investors.
-Below we look at who can apply for each of these different visa options and what each visa-type will allow you to do once you are in the US.
+There are various different options potentially available, including the L-1 visa for intracompany transferees, the E-1 visa for treaty traders, and either the E-2 and EB-5 visas for treaty investors.
+Below we look at who can apply for each of these different visa options and what each visa type will allow you to do once you are in the US.

 The E-2 visa

 The E-2 visa is for nationals of treaty countries investing a substantial amount of capital in a US business.
 To be eligible, the applicant must be coming to the States to develop and direct the operations of either an existing or new business in which they have already invested, or are currently investing, a substantial amount of capital.
 There are no fixed capital thresholds, although the investment must be sufficient to ensure both the successful development and operation of the applicant’s business, measured in a proportional sense.